COVID–19 Assessment FAQsFrequently asked questions related to COVID–19 and assessment.

 Where it is the most viable option, LEAs should administer the statewide summative assessment and where a statewide summative assessment is not the most viable option for the LEA, LEAs may report results from a different assessment that meets the criteria established by the California State Board of Education (SBE) on March 16, 2021.
 The assessments must be:

-- Aligned with California Common Core State Standards for ELA and mathematics.
+- Aligned with California Common Core State Standards for English Language Arts/Literacy (ELA) and mathematics.

 - Available to assess students in the grade level(s) in which the state summative assessment is not the most viable option (within grades three through eight and grade eleven)